mainulpolash/Sentiment-Analysis/README.md

 ** Task: My task is to use a deep learning model to find the total number of positive and negative review by prediction and evaluate the predicted using accuracy.

 ** Instruction:
   **To run the code please install tensorflow and tensor hub in your python package.
-If any other import function is not available in your python, you also need install those.
+If any other import function is not available in your python, you also need to install those.